Who will a public Pre K program serve?

 Will food be provided?

-A healthy breakfast/snack and lunch will be available for purchase through the RSU 21 Nutrition Program.
+A healthy breakfast/snack and lunch will be available through the RSU 21 Nutrition Program.
 School meals will be served in the classroom family-style.
 Participation in the school nutrition program is strongly recommended, as it will provide opportunities for social skill development.
 Alternatively, families may choose to pack lunches and snacks for students.

 Will there be before and after care?